Here at Style Curator HQ we love indoor plants… trouble is, we’re not that great at keeping them alive!

 If you love these plant suggestions, you might like to also check out the Top 10 trending indoor plants right NOW here.

 What’s your go-to indoor plant?
+Have you discovered other hard to kill indoor plants?
 Tell us in the comments below!